osquery/osquery/docs/wiki/deployment/logging.md

 Snapshot logs are an alternate form of query result logging.
 A snapshot is an 'exact point in time' set of results, no differentials.
 If you always want a list of mounts, not the added and removed mounts, use a snapshot.
 In the mounts case, where differential results are seldom emitted (assuming hosts do not often mount and unmount), a complete snapshot will log after every query execution.
 This *will* be a lot of data amortized across your fleet.

 Data snapshots may generate _a large amount_ of output.
 For log collection safety, output is written to a dedicated sink.
-The **filesystem** logger plugins writes snapshot results to **/var/log/osquery/osqueryd.snapshots.log**.
+The **filesystem** logger plugin writes snapshot results to **/var/log/osquery/osqueryd.snapshots.log**.

 To schedule a snapshot query, use:
 ```json